 filled with wisdom,

-As 2016 eases into its final days, I prepare to hang my 2017 Calendar.
+As 2019 eases into its final days, I’m preparing to hang my 2020 Calendar.
 In the process, I wonder aloud what the coming year will bring.
 As I flip back through this year’s calendar, I give thanks for the many blessings which have come my way.
-Even the trauma and tragedy which touched a day here and a week there were accompanied by unexpected blessings.
-I’m impelled to acknowledge these past gifts and the ever-present love which surrounds me.
+Though trauma and tragedy touched a day here and a week there, it was always accompanied by unexpected blessings.
+In spite of the condition of this world of ours, I’m impelled to acknowledge these past gifts and the ever-present love which surrounds me.

 That love encourages an inner calm which I really cannot explain.
-I find myself engulfed by goodness.
+Yes, I listen to the news, read the paper and check online stories with you.
+Still, I find myself engulfed by goodness.
 When life is trying, this invisible shield keeps me focused on the things to come.
-I consider Jesus who Luke tells us grew in strength and wisdom and had God’s grace upon him.
+I consider Jesus.
+Luke tells us that he grew in strength and wisdom and had God’s grace upon him.
 Though I sometimes question my own strength and wisdom, I do feel the grace of God upon me and around me as well.
 Jesus himself has convinced me that this impression is accurate.
 His lessons regarding God’s love assure me in every circumstance that my loved ones and I will be fine in the end.
 Indeed, as Jesus tells it, God’s grace is upon us all.

-Good and Gracious God, thank you for your presence among us.
+Gracious God, thank you for your presence among us.
 Your love enhances the best and worst of our days.
 It enriches our best efforts and softens our failures.
 You draw goodness even from our imperfections.
-In truth, your grace really is upon us all.
+In truth, your grace works wonders among us all.